+How to Start a Lithium Refining Business?
 Lithium is a hot commodity these days.
-As the demand for electric vehicles and mobile devices continue to increase, so does the need for this valuable metal.
+As the demand for electric vehicles and mobile devices continues to increase, so does the need for this valuable metal.
 If you’re looking to get in on the action, here’s how to start a lithium refining business.

 The first step is to obtain a license from the government.
 This will allow you to legally mine and refine lithium.
 Next, you’ll need to find a source of raw materials.

 This can be done by either mining it yourself or purchasing it from another company.
 Once you have your raw materials, it’s time to set up your refinery.
 This involves choosing a location, building a facility, and outfitting it with the necessary equipment.

 Finally, you’ll need to hire workers and begin the process of refinement.
 With the right licenses, permits, and supplies, starting a lithium refining business is not as difficult as one might think.